Before even starting creating deliveries, you can take several actions to secure and optimize the sending process upstream.

 Several factors can directly impact server performance and slow the platform:

-The server load: when Campaign is handling many different tasks at the same time, it can slow down performance.
-The server needs to coordinate all of the incoming and outgoing data for all of the deliveries to ensure that the data is correct and on time.
+The server load: when the marketing server is handling many different tasks at the same time, it can slow down performance.
+The marketing server needs to coordinate all of the incoming and outgoing data for all of the deliveries to ensure that the data is correct and on time.

 TIP - To avoid this, coordinate the scheduling of deliveries with the other members of your team to ensure the best performance.